aws-samples/searchengine-with-appsync-dynamodb-elasticsearch/README.md

 Summary
 -------

 This pattern describes how to build a GraphQL API that provides a high speed, scalable, and resilient search engine functionality.
-The technologies utilized in this pattern are Amazon DynamoDB, AWS AppSync, AWS Lambda, and Amazon ElasticSearch FService.
+The technologies utilized in this pattern are Amazon DynamoDB, AWS AppSync, AWS Lambda, and Amazon ElasticSearch Service.
 The high level architecture of this pattern is based on the following:

 -   Using DynamoDB for state and change control
 -   Using Lambda for data and event processing,